takemetour/public-api/source/index.html.md

 # Introduction

-Welcome to the TakeMeTour Public API!
+Welcome to the TakeMeTour Public API documentation!

+This API documentation created by [Slate](https://github.com/lord/slate).
+If you have any question or issue.
+Just create issue at [GitHub](https://github.com/takemetour/public-api)

 # API Endpoint

+## Development and Production Endpoint

 We provide two API endpoints for using in seperate environment.